sidianchen/sidianchen.github.io/_posts/2024-01-04-Sidian-become-a-postdoc-at-Stanford.md

 ---
-title: "I becomes a PostDoc researcher at Stanford University!"
+title: "New position at Stanford University!"
 layout: post
 ---